chgeuer/rendevous_hash_visual/README.md

 - **`SvgAnimator`**: Animation engine for multi-frame SVG sequences
 - **`RendevousHashTopology`**: Core hashing and topology logic (external dependency)

-The `InteractiveState` has these properties:
+The `InteractiveSvgLive` LiveView is comparably simple, because all changes happen just by sending state into `InteractiveState`, which has these properties:

 ```mermaid
 flowchart TD